Searching for prints and photographs in the Texas Digital Archive (TDA)

 Finding aids can also help you identify search terms to use when keyword searching.
 For example, the online finding aid for the J. R. Hunnicutt Collection lists names of individuals and places that appear in the images within this collection.
-An example, seen in Figure 4 below, shows a small excerpt from the descriptive guide for the J. R. Hunnicutt Collection which describes several photographs using helpful keywords.
+An example, seen in Figure 4 below, shows a small excerpt from the online finding aid for the J. R. Hunnicutt Collection which describes several photographs using helpful keywords.